ben-manes/gradle-versions-plugin/README.md

 >   `--no-reject-out-of-bound-versions` as without it.

 > [!NOTE]
-> - A build already on a pre-release is still shown newer ones.
+> - A build already on a pre-release keeps seeing newer ones in the report.
 > - The `integration` revision is exempt, since every snapshot is a pre-release
 >   and filtering there would leave that revision with nothing to report.
 > - A version ending in a commit hash counts as a pre-release, where at least